Code-Institute-Submissions/milestone-project-95/README.md

 ---
 ### **Code**
 - [Bootstrap 4](https://getbootstrap.com/): Bootstrap library used throughout main project - used the cards template, the grid system, modals and the default slider with custom css.
-- [Embedded Google Map](https://mdbootstrap.com/docs/jquery/javascript/google-maps/): Copied the code from this link to embedd the google map on my about-us page.
+- Used the UDX resume lesson from Code Institue to assist with embedding the google map using the maps API.
-- [Dulled Slider Image](https://stackoverflow.com/questions/44463690/darkening-a-background-image-on-a-bootstrap-carousel) Used this thread to find the solution of how to add a transparent background to my slider for text contrast.
-- The code institue mini projects for the resume and the whiksey project were also referenced on occasions
+- [jQuery](https://jquery.com/) - Used jQuery library to assist with javascript.
+- [Simon Game Tutorial](https://www.youtube.com/watch?v=n_ec3eowFLQ&t=2185s&ab_channel=freeCodeCamp.org) - This tutorial gave me the idea to use a boolean to seperate the comupter turns from the user turns as well as assigning the interval to a variable to allow me to clear it to stop the computer turn from continuing.
+- [Memory Game Tutorial](https://www.youtube.com/watch?v=bbb9dZotsOc&t=1266s&ab_channel=WebDevJunkie) - I was struggling to randomize by board without having colors appear more than twice or having a card targeted more than once, splicing the card out of the card array to stop it being targeted twice was taken from this tutorial.

 ### **Media**
-- All background images taken from [unsplash](https://unsplash.com/s/photos/gym)
-- Images of celebreties and people taken from respective wikipedia pages
-- Gym logo used taken from [Gold's Gym](https://www.goldsgym.com/) - I own no rights to this image.
+- Images taken from appropriate google image searches - I own no right to any images used.

 ### **Acknowledgements**
-- My mentor Anthony Montaro for his fantastic support and assistance
+- My mentor Anthony Montaro for his fantastic support and assistance.
 - The slack community for their continued support